Enhanced Observability with Cilium

 hubble-ui-5dd5877df5-8c69k 2/2 Running 0 5m41s

-Then you can execute cilium hubble ui to automatically open a browser and view the cluster's service topology:
+Then run cilium hubble ui to automatically open the browser and view the cluster's service topology.

 $ cilium hubble ui